 Though upgrading my old fat wallet may seem like a minor change, it ended up creating a domino effect on how I approach my daily routines and ultimately made my life easier.

 The benefit of having a routine is that by doing something so frequently, you don’t have to think much about what it is you are doing.
-However, therein also lies the drawback because since everyone has so many different routines they loop into throughout the workday, many don’t realize that there are a lot of things they can be doing easier and more efficiently.
+However, therein also lies the drawback because since everyone has so many different routines they loop into throughout the workday, many don’t realize that there are a lot of things they can be doing more efficiently.

 The first part of that realization requires taking a deep look into all of your most common routines identifying which ones can use an upgrade.
-Before I decided to purchase a premium wallet, I already was sick of my old fat one weighing down my backpocket so there wasn’t a lot of friction holding me back from replacing it.
-How often do you think about the mundane objects you use each day until an epsiode like losing one forces you to consider an upgrade though?
+Before I decided to purchase a premium wallet, I was already sick of my old fat one weighing down my backpocket so there wasn’t a lot of friction holding me back from replacing it.
+How often do you think about the mundane objects you use each day until an episode like losing one forces you to consider an upgrade though?
 Probably not much at all, so that leads into the second part of the realization.

 Over the years following college, I’ve slowly found myself untethering from many of the consumer brands I spent lots of money procuring.
-It was more of an unconscious decision to not worry about impressing others with status symbols anymore but in the wake of that I became more purposeful in the clothes and prodcuts I bought.
+It was more of an unconscious decision to not worry about impressing others with status symbols anymore, but in the wake of that I became more purposeful in the clothes and products I bought.
 These days I only buy things that make me more comfortable, serve a really good purpose, or simply make things easier regardless of the brand name.

-If you are also at this point in life, than this the ideal time to consider small upgrades the everyday items you use during your routines.
+If you are also at this point in life, than this is the ideal time to consider small upgrades to the everyday items you use during your routines.
 All you have to do is ask yourself two questions about the new items you think can replace older ones:

 - Does this product make things easier for me?